qdrant/landing_page/qdrant-landing/content/documentation/guides/security.md

 section.

 The API key then needs to be present in all REST or gRPC requests to your instance.
-All official Qdrant clients for Python, Go, Rust, and .NET support the API key parameter.
+All official Qdrant clients for Python, Go, Rust, .NET and Java support the API key parameter.

 <!---
 Examples with clients